-The first thing that I learn’t in WordPress was its installation process on localhost, unknown with the other unique features that it has.
+The first thing that I learned in WordPress was its installation process on localhost, unknown with the other unique features that it has.
+So after the various research, today I am here to present some useful & simple steps of How to Install WordPress on Localhost so it might be more easy to install.

-As I gone through step by step, learnt more interesting stuff, I realized WordPress is not only a CMS but a great blogging platform as well.
+As I gone through step by step, learned more interesting stuff, I realized WordPress is not only a CMS but a great blogging platform as well.

 How it simply opens the online world for you to explore yourself.